pulumi/pulumi/docs/design/packages.md

 ## Interpretation

-NutPack and NutIL are interpreted representations.
+CocoPack and CocoIL are interpreted representations.
 That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
 The toolchain has a built in verifier that enforces these design decisions at runtime.
 This is unlike most runtimes that leverage an independent static verification step to avoid runtime penalties.
 That said, the `coco verify` command will run the verifier independently.